scalar-labs/scalardb-samples/scalardb-graphql-sample/README.md

 # Create a Sample Application That Uses ScalarDB GraphQL

-This tutorial describes how to create a sample electronic money application that uses ScalarDB GraphQL.
+This tutorial describes how to create a sample electronic money application that uses the ScalarDB GraphQL interface.

 ## Overview